The Demands of the Medical Equipment Market

 Medical monitors and equipment operate in an environment flooded with transmission signals, whether out in an ambulance or in a hospital.
 Even mobile phones are no longer banned from many hospitals.
 Some equipment, such as point-of-care ultrasound machines, generate their own signals from which the rest of the equipment needs to be shielded.

 With electromagnetic interference (EMI) a real risk to medical equipment operation, internal shielding of critical PCB functions is essential.
 To meet electromagnetic compatibility (EMC) requirements, board-level shielding is important within all products.

 By using our removable clip-in shield design, production methods are easier and faster to complete.
 There is no secondary soldering and no risk of heat damage due to localized hot spots.
 Rework and maintenance are made possible, with shielding cans simple to pull off and clip back in place.

 Other medical devices, such as contactless temperature measurement devices, use single sockets for internal connections in handheld devices.
 These sockets provide essential board-to-board connections within more compact equipment, and provide good vibration resistance for continuous signal transmission.

 Even simple nickel-plated spacers are in demand from medical equipment manufacturers.
 Every component from the Harwin range is suitable for design into a modern medical device or equipment system.

 How has Harwin responded?

 Appeals for more components have been received from all over the globe.
-Manufacturing supply chains are becoming stretched as the demand for these products must be prioritized in this current crisis.
+Manufacturing supply chains are becoming stretched as the demand for these products must be prioritized during the crisis.
 Medical customers need more than they’ve ever ordered, and they need it much faster than normal quoted manufacturing lead-times.
-Any on-stock components have already been snatched up.
+Most on-stock components have already been snatched up.

 We can offer local manufacturing for our European partners, and a global distribution network working towards the same goals.
 We have already fulfilled multiple appeals for product, and many others are already lined up for production as this article is being written.